yuanshunning/pickit-docs/docs/documentation/region-of-interest/attaching-the-region-of-interest-to-the-world.rst

 | A ROI box attached to the **robot base** remains stationary relative
   to the robot base as the robot end-effector (and camera) move.
 | This is the recommended attachment for camera-on-robot scenarios.
 To
-  define the ROI box, a running connection between Pick-it and the robot is **required**.
+  define the ROI box, a running connection between Pickit and the robot is **required**.

 Refer to the \ `Attach the ROI Box to the robot base for picking objects